jahovi/etherwrite-backend/Readme.md

 If you are interested in evaluating data from Etherpad´s ep_tracking plugin, you may want to take a look at the TrackingService class.

+## Deployment

+When deploying EVA in a production instance, it must be launched within your Etherpad environment to share docker networks.
+Please refer to the `etherpad-serverside` project for an example docker configuration.

 ## Endpoints

 ### /authoring_ratios